Benjamin Vakil

 Besides math, I am interested in history, politics, political science, and international relations.
 In my senior year of high school, I TA'd for a sophomore social justice government/contemporary world history class and helped my mentor with her Foreign Policy Honors class (which I had taken the previous year).
 During all four years of high school, I sang in Gunn's concert choir and chamber singers (see Fig. 2) and participated in various honors choirs.
 My passion for singing has led me to perform in the Mormon Tabernacle, Sydney Opera House, and Toledo Cathedral in Spain.
 I was also invited to participate in an honors choir at Carnegie Hall.

-(Fig. 4) A recipe from the diary of Joseph Staveley (c.
+(Fig. 3) A recipe from the diary of my 4x-great-gradfather Joseph Staveley (c.
 1816-1879) for "Ginger bread Nuts."
 I've made it and it's actually quite good. (c. after 1855)

-If you're looking for my dad: virtualmath1.stanford.edu/~vakil/
+Looking for my dad?: virtualmath1.stanford.edu/~vakil/